Monday, August 4, 2025

 VISION OF HELL by Claudia (12/09/2021).

 I had a vision from the Lord this morning, I saw myself with four other ladies standing on some balcony of a huge building with a stairway going down.
 The Lord appeared in a cloud in the air and said to us, "I want you to experience a full day in Hell".
-Almost immediately after the Lord's words, I found myself walking down these stairways, and as I descended further down I noticed a very dark place, and as we entered it a sulfuric or atomic mixed with rotten eggs or rotten flesh smell came from there.
+Almost immediately after the Lord's words, I found myself walking down these stairways, and as I descended further down I noticed a very dark place, and as we entered it I was met by a very, very foul smell which I'm unable to properly put into words.

 This smell was so toxic I struggled breathing and sobs to breathe and it seems there was no fresh air to breathe.
-I Lord still in the cloud provided a shade of light just enough for us to see.
-I saw all kinds of animal kind of creatures, which by their appearance looked evil.
+The Lord was still in the cloud and provided a shade of light just enough for us to see.
+I saw all kinds of animal type of creatures, which by their appearance looked evil and I could feel it as well.
 These beings could talk, but I was unable to hear what they were saying, they were laughing and tried coming towards us but could not reach us.

 After just a few minutes, I prayed and pleaded with the Lord to take me out as I could not endure being in that place, and that's when I woke up and the vision ended!